-Fig. 14: Asset Labeling via CSV
+Fig. 13: Asset Labeling via CSV

-4.4.4 ASGARD Query
+3.4.4 ASGARD Search Query

-You can search for Assets in your ASGARD with the ASGARD Query.
+You can search for Assets in your Management Center with the ASGARD Search Query.
 This allows you to write more complex queries to search for assets.
-Additionally, this helps you to be more flexible with your scan/response tasks, since you can just specify a query and don't have to set labels first.
-A good example of this might be if you are scanning a specific subnet every week, and a new agent is being deployed in this subnet.
+Additionally, this helps you to be more flexible with your scan/response tasks, since you can just specify a query and not set labels for all assets first.
+A good example of this might be if you want to scan a specific subnet every week, and a new agent is being deployed in this subnet.
 You don't have to think of all the labels or troubleshoot why scans are not being deployed.
 One example you could achieve this with is the following query: